Contracts you should never sign

 Stuff you shouldn't sign

-Employee agrees, for a period of X months after resignation with Employer, not to work in the field of Y and/or in the region of Z.
+Employee agrees, for a period of X months after resignation, not to work in the field of Y and/or within Z km.

 - Joel Spolsky